 Beets add a deep, rich purple color to your juices and an earthy flavor.
 Manganese, potassium, and folate are all found in beets along with nitrates, which are good for your health.
 Beets can impact blood pressure and even mental performance.

-Green juices with carrots add sweetness and a beautiful orange color to your glass.
+Green juices with carrots add natural sweetness and a beautiful orange color to your glass.
 It doesn’t hurt that they also add biotin, potassium, and Vitamin A to your glass.
 Carrots also provide antioxidants like beta-carotene.

 Celery has high levels of Vitamins A, C, and K as well as healthy antioxidants.
 Celery can also help with inflammation and could even help with decreasing blood pressure.